-Accommodation Maryland Assessment, Accessibility, & Accommodations Policy Manual References Human Reader Appendix E : Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments Human Reader scripts: Human Reader must be indicated in the Local Student and Accommodations File on Pearson Access in order to be shipped in the initial order with secure test materials.
+Accommodation Maryland Assessment, Accessibility, & Accommodations Policy Manual References Human Reader Appendix E: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy Assessments, and the Human Reader Accessibility Feature for Mathematics, MISA 5 & 8, and Social Studies 8 Assessments Human Reader scripts: Human Reader must be indicated in the Local Student and Accommodations File on Pearson Access in order for secure scripts to be shipped in the initial order with secure test materials.
+An Additional Order must be placed if these scripts are not available for the assessment.
 Scripts are required to ensure mathematics assessments are read consistently.
-Scripts must be ordered for any student not on the original capture of accommodations or accessibility features.
-Human Scribe Appendix B : Protocol for the Use of the Scribe Accommodation, used to ensure consistency of scribing and transcription Human Signer Appendix J: Human Signer Guidelines gives guidance to signers to ensure consistency in administration Extended Time Appendix C: Guidance for Selecting and Administering the Extended Time Accommodation Large Print and Braille Assessments for Students with Visual Impairment including Blindness Assistive Technology (Screen Reader and Non-Screen Reader) Assistive Technology Guidance available on the MCAP Portal at: https://support.mdassessments.com/
+Human Scribe Appendix B : Protocol for the Use of the Scribe Accommodation, used to ensure consistency of scribing and transcription Human Signer Appendix J : Human Signer Guidelines gives guidance to signers to ensure consistency in administration Extended Time Appendix C: Guidance for Selecting and Administering the Extended Time Accommodation Large Print and Braille 3d-3f: Assessments for Students who are blind or visually impaired Assistive Technology (Screen Reader and Non-Screen Reader) Assistive Technology Guidance available on the MCAP Portal at: https://support.mdassessments.com/